benmvp/slides/2018/reactathon/why-react.md

 (...but [StackOverflow](https://stackoverflow.com/questions/22876978/loop-inside-react-jsx) 😞)

 NOTES:
-- Dan tweeted this in response to a request to add conditionals and loops into JSX
+- Dan Abramov, one of the React maintainers, tweeted this last year in response to a request to add conditionals and loops into JSX
 - I ❤️ JavaScript so the more I can do in JS the better
 - I'm glad that I don't have to learn a new API to do conditionals/loops in React
 - Because it's JS, I can do whatever JS can do
 - But for some though, this is a drawback because you _have_ to know JS pretty well to be effective
 - Before if you were solid at HTML/CSS, you could throw in some jQuery & do really well
 - Looping and conditionals in JSX is not intuitive
-- That's a StackOveflow question about loops that has > 300k views and 520 upvotes!
+- That's a StackOveflow question about loops that has > 430k views and 625 upvotes!
 - Now it's JS or bust, which takes some getting used to

 =====